Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 Breakfast was served early in the morning and consisted of yoghurt, cereals, coffee, toast with cured meats, muffins, and fruit.

 Once finished, we started the track.
-We had to follow the path where we came from the day before until we found a sign that indicated “Coll de la Marrana” and “Naixement del Ter”.
-We followed the sign, walking along the Ter river and gaining altitude with each step.
+We had to follow the path from where we came the day before until we found a sign that indicated “Coll de la Marrana” and “Naixement del Ter”.
+We followed the sign, walking along the Ter River and gaining altitude with each step.

 Camprodon valley, one of the most beautiful landscapes on the Travessa dels 3 Refugis